If you loved Viva l'Italia, try The Best Days

 What they share

-Both films are directed by Massimiliano Bruno, and they both carry the bittersweet mood tag, and they sit in Comedy territory.
+Both films are directed by Massimiliano Bruno, and they both carry the bittersweet, playful mood tags, and they sit in Comedy territory.
 If that's the register that drew you to Viva l'Italia, the second film will land in a comparable space — through a different lens.

 What The Best Days is